Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Results

-For GHS with socio-demographic consideration, we see in Fig. 5A that carbon emissions are significantly higher, such that the total emissions are higher in c-GHS than those of p-GHS or a-GHS.
-The total emissions are similar in the case of p-GHS and a-GHS, and the total emissions after SDGHS under medium tolerance are much higher than that with a single constraint.
-As shown in the upper panel of Fig. 5C, after SDGHS with medium tolerance, specifically $\tc$ = 0.5km, $\tp$ = 15\% and $\ta$ = 0.3, the carbon emissions of some roads in the city where have decreased significantly compared to the emissions estimated by the original un-swapped data.
+As shown in the upper panel of Fig. 5C, after SDGHS with medium tolerance, specifically $\tc = 0.5 km$, $\tp = 15\%$ and $\ta = 0.3$, the carbon emissions of some roads in the city where have decreased significantly compared to the emissions estimated by the original un-swapped data.
 When we consider only the constraints of $\tp$ and $\ta$, the lower panel of Fig. 5C shows much more roads with reduced carbon emissions.
-By comparing the insets of the upper and lower panels, we see that the reduction of emissions of the corresponding roads decrease significantly when the distance to the city center is considered in home-swapping in the upper panel, in line with the conclusion in Fig. 4F, implying that the distance to the city center plays a large role on GHS in reducing total emissions.
-Finally, we show the reduction in carbon emissions during the morning and the evening peak hour in each case in Fig. S10, such that similar results are obtained.
+By comparing the insets of the upper and lower panels, we see that the reduction of emissions of the corresponding roads decrease significantly when the distance to the city center is considered in home-swapping in the upper panel, in line with the conclusion in Fig. 4F, implying that the distance to the city center plays a large role on home-swapping in reducing total emissions.